tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/SDK文档/Android SDK/快速入门_intl_en.md

 String bucket = "bucket name";
 String cosPath = "object key"; // This is the absolute path to the object in COS in the format of cosPath = "text.txt";
 String srcPath = "absolute path to the local file"; // For example, srcPath=Environment.getExternalStorageDirectory().getPath() + "/text.txt";
-String uploadId = null; // If there is an uploadId of an initialized multipart upload, assigning the value of the uploadId here for resumed upload; otherwise, assign null.
+String uploadId = null; // If there is an uploadId for initialized multipart upload, assigning the value of the uploadId here for resuming upload; otherwise, assign null.
 // Upload the object
 COSXMLUploadTask cosxmlUploadTask = transferManager.upload(bucket, cosPath, srcPath, uploadId);

 /**
-* If a byte array is to be uploaded, you can call the upload(string, string, byte[]) method of TransferManager to implement;
+* To upload a byte array, you can call the upload(string, string, byte[]) method of TransferManager:
 * byte[] bytes = "this is a test".getBytes(Charset.forName("UTF-8"));
 * cosxmlUploadTask = transferManager.upload(bucket, cosPath, bytes);
 */

 /**
-* If a byte stream is to be uploaded, you can call the upload(String, String, InputStream) method of TransferManager to implement;
+* To upload a byte stream, you can call the upload(String, String, InputStream) method of TransferManager:
 * InputStream inputStream = new ByteArrayInputStream("this is a test".getBytes(Charset.forName("UTF-8")));
 * cosxmlUploadTask = transferManager.upload(bucket, cosPath, inputStream);
 */